andrewplummer/Sugar/README.md

 Date.addLocale(LOCALE_CODE, LOCALIZATION_OBJECT)
 ```

 Documentation for this available [here](http://sugarjs.com/dates).
-Also refer to [lib/locales](lib/locales) for examples of what kind of data and formats are required in localization objects.
+Also refer to [locales](locales) for examples of what kind of data and formats are required in localization objects.
 All localizations, including those not found in the main bundle will be kept here.